U.S. deports Mexicans far from border, may send others to Guatemala

 The flight carrying Mexican deportees from Tucson, Arizona, landed in Guadalajara around midday.
 One immigration shelter in the city said it had been informed of a likely influx of deportees.

-U.S. President Donald Trump has made clamping down on unlawful migration a top priority of his three-year-old term in office and his looming 2020 reelection campaign.
+U.S. President Donald Trump has made clamping down on unlawful migration a top priority of his three-year-old term in office and his 2020 re-election campaign.

 Numbers of Central American migrants apprehended at the border fell sharply in the second part of 2019 after Mexico deployed National Guard troops to stem the flow, under pressure from Trump.